Congestive Heart Failure Program

 A key component of the WakeMed CHF program is follow-up care after a patient goes home from the hospital called 'telemanagement.'
 Patients receive a telephone call from a CHF educator on a weekly basis for six weeks, which tapers down to once a month later on during the program.
 The educators ask patients a number of probing questions about weight management, blood pressure, medications, and general well-being.
 The CHF educators are rapid responders and listen closely for signs that a patient's condition may be declining.
 If they hear a 'red flag,' they try to resolve it quickly before the patient has to be readmitted to the hospital.
 After six weeks of phone calls, CHF educators taper down the calls to every other week.
 Eventually, the calls will come only monthly as the patient learns to manage his or her condition.

 Not only do patients get calls regarding their physical well being, but they receive calls from a volunteer chaplain about their emotional well being.
 The chaplains participate in the support group meeting for people with CHF, helping patients deal with the psychosocial aspects of heart failure.
 The chaplain affirms their fears, concerns and anger at having to deal with disease, and lets them know they're not alone.

-For more information about the WakeMed Congestive Heart Failure (CHF) Program, please contact Marian Uy, RN, CHF Program Coodinator, at 919-350-5732.
-To read a CHF patient success story.
+For more information about the WakeMed Congestive Heart Failure (CHF) Program, please contact Marian Uy, RN, CHF Program Coordinator, at 919-350-5732.